j19sch/j19sch.github.io/posts/2024/20241215-the-nine-skills-of-exploratory-testing.md

 A model is a simplified representation.
 It's a choice to amplify some aspects and mute others.
 To bring some things to the forefront and to hide others.

 A classical example of a model is a map.
 It hides and simplifies many things so that it can better show you what it wants you to show.
 Whether that's a tourist map, a road atlas, or a map with election results.
 They were made with a purpose in mind and that purpose determines how useful that particular map is for certain things.
-(While you could use [this map](/images/2024/waterkaart_Rdam_klein.jpg) to navigate the streets of Rotterdam, it's more useful when you're on a boat.)
+(While you could use [this map](/images/2024/waterkaart_Rdam_klein.jpg) to navigate the streets of Rotterdam, it's more useful if you're on a boat.)

-When it comes to testing, some of the most common models are input/output, state, and flowcharts.
+When it comes to testing, some of the basic models are input/output, state, and flowcharts.
 Notice that as with maps, they are not mutually exclusive.
 They complement each other.
-There are also some collections of models, such as the "Product Factors" (SFDIPOT) of the [Heuristic Test Strategy Model](https://www.satisfice.com/download/heuristic-test-strategy-model).
+There are also some great collections of models, such as the "Product Factors" (SFDIPOT) of the [Heuristic Test Strategy Model](https://www.satisfice.com/download/heuristic-test-strategy-model).
 Or the [quality characteristics](https://thetesteye.com/posters/TheTestEye_SoftwareQualityCharacteristics.pdf) of the [The Little Black Book on Test Design](https://thetesteye.com/blog/2011/09/the-little-black-book-on-test-design/).

 A key part of modeling is being able to model what you can't directly see.
-As you explore, as you try things and notice how what you're testing responds, you build a model of how something might work[^1].
-Part of that overall model are the smaller models mentioned earlier.

-[^1]: This kind of reasoning is called [abduction](https://plato.stanford.edu/entries/abduction/) or abductive reasoning.
+As you explore, as you try things and notice how what you're testing responds, you build a model of how something might work.
+This kind of thinking is called [abduction](https://plato.stanford.edu/entries/abduction/) or abductive reasoning.

 ## How rich are the oracles you use for evaluating what you discover?

 Exploratory testing is not just about exploration and discovery.
 It's also about evaluation.
 You found some interesting behavior.
 Is it good?
 Is it bad?
 Maybe you haven't decided yet?
-The things we use to make this decision, are traditionally called "oracles" in testing.
+The things we use to make these evaluations, are traditionally called "oracles".

 An excellent list of oracles is Michael Bolton's [FEW HICCUPS](https://developsense.com/blog/2012/07/few-hiccupps).
 It does a great job showing that if we're only testing against requirements or acceptance criteria, we'll be missing a lot.
 For another and quite different list of oracles, there's the [transcript](https://associationforsoftwaretesting.org/2023/01/10/the-often-overlooked-test-oracle/) of Doug Hoffman's webinar *"The Often Overlooked Test Oracle"*.

-All this to say that applying oracles to evaluate what you find as you test, is a lot more involved than checking things off a list.
+Applying oracles to evaluate what you find as you test, is a lot more involved than checking things off a list.

 ## How do you record what you notice, decide and do while testing?

 The only way I know how to keep track of my testing and to do it well, is by taking notes.
 Screenshots and videos are great supporting materials, but they don't capture your thoughts, your feelings, your decisions.
 And if you're going to watch a narrated video of a test session, you might as well do the testing yourself.

 So how do you take good notes?
-Some basic markup goes a long way.
+First of all, some basic markup goes a long way.
 Label the page with a title and a date.
 Make notes as you test.
 Use a system to mark things: "?" for a question, "!" for something remarkable, "B" for a bug, a light bulb for an idea for further testing, a check mark if something seems to be working, a "+" for something good you want to share with the developer(s).
 It's easy and quick to add these marks when you test.
 And it helps you a great deal when navigating your notes.

 Secondly, embrace that the notes are for you and just for you.
 If you decide to share your raw notes and someone finds them useful, great.
 If they find them inscrutable, what did they expect?
 That's not their purpose.
-Transforming your notes to something more widely useful, is a different skill.
+Transforming your notes to something more broadly useful, is a different skill.

-## What tools do you use that support, extend or amplify your testing?
+## What tools do you use to support, extend or amplify your testing?

 "Tools" is a broad category.
 Some people say their favorite testing tool is their brain.
 Or you could say that a pen and paper to take notes with, are a tool.
 Both are fair points, but here I'd like to treat those kinds of tools as a given.

-Rather, the question is: Beyond sitting behind a computer with pen and paper and with your brain engaged, what more tools do you use while testing?
-Tools like the dev tools in your browser, the features of your IDE, a script you wrote that does something useful, a diffing tool, some test automation, a data visualization tool, or just a spreadsheet.
+Rather, the question is: Beyond sitting behind a computer with pen and paper and with your brain engaged, what other tools do you use while testing?
+Tools like the dev tools in your browser, the features of your IDE, a script you wrote that does something useful, a diffing tool, some test automation, a data visualization tool, or a spreadsheet (conditional formatting is awesome).

-Using tools, lets you do so much more and better and faster than without tools.
+Tools let you do so much more and better and faster.
 So learn to use the appropriate tools for the situation at hand.
 There are so many, that arguably you should always be learning.

 ## How do you communicate your test results?

 Once you've done some testing and made notes of your testing, you still don't have much.
-You have information in your head and your notes to support your memory.
+You have information in your head and notes to support your memory.
 If you stop there, you might as well not have done any testing at all.

 So what do you do with that information?
 How do you report about your testing?
 When?
 In what format?

 The good (and the bad) news is that are many different ways to report on your testing.
 It might be a full-blown test report.
 It might be a message in chat.
 It might be a fix for the bug you found.
 Or a branch with a failing test.
 It might be an update in your daily standup meeting.

 Even if your team doesn't expect much more than a list of bugs you found, it's valuable to share more.
 Tell the [three-part testing story](https://developsense.com/blog/2018/02/how-is-the-testing-going) of what you learned about the product, what you did to learn those things, and what made that learning easier or harder.
+Testing is about uncovering information, so share what you find.

 ## What do you leave behind for future use?